-As mentioned above, the purchase and sale of a property must be executed in writing (either by public deed or by private executed agreement) by a notary, a lawyer, the commercial and industrial office or registry officers.

-The purchase and sale of a property must be registered with the Property Registry in order to produce effects against third parties.
+The purchase and sale of a property must be executed in writing, either through a public deed or through a private executed agreement certified by a notary, a lawyer, the commercial and industrial office or registry officers.
+The purchase and sale of a property must be registered with the Property Registry to produce effects against third parties.
 Registration is compulsory regarding the facts that create, recognise, acquire or modify any real estate rights.
-The Property Registry Code establishes a principle of priority according to which the right that is registered first prevails over any subsequently registered rights.
+The Property Registry Code establishes a principle of priority according to which the right that is registered first prevails over any subsequently registration.
 Property Registry certificates can be physical or electronic.

 Title insurance is not available in Portugal.
-As Property Registry certificates (certidão do registo predial) are public there is a legal presumption that the rights definitively registered in the Property Registry are correct, updated and true.
+As Property Registry certificates (certidão do registo predial) are public, there is a legal presumption that the rights definitively registered in the Property Registry are correct, updated and true.